KDG-Muhammet/Water/README.md

 # Water Service

-This repository is one of the three repositories (—Water, Land, and Warehouse—) that together form the MineralFlow logistics platform.
+This repository is one of the three repositories ( Water, [Land](https://github.com/KDG-Muhammet/Land), and [Warehous](https://github.com/KDG-Muhammet/Warehous)) that together form the MineralFlow logistics platform.
 Each repository runs as a separate Spring Boot application with its own database schema and communicates with the others through REST APIs.

 ## Overview